FASTag Mandatory for Buses at Delhi ISBTs from September 14

 FASTag Provision and Infrastructure Upgrades

-Arrangements have been made to provide FASTags to buses that don’t have them at the ISBTs.
+Arrangements have been made to provide FASTags to buses currently without them at the ISBTs.
 According to officials from the Delhi Transport Infrastructure Development Corporation (DTIDC), which oversees the three terminals, several improvements have also been made.
-These include upgrading porta cabins, barriers, and adding air-conditioned rooms for operators and storerooms to ensure the smooth rollout of the new FASTag system.
+These improvements include upgraded porta cabins, barriers, and the addition of air-conditioned rooms for operators and storerooms, all designed to ensure the smooth rollout of the new FASTag system.

 What Are The Benefits of Using FASTag?